Qubhis/sapguirpa/README.md

  - transactional data creation for new functionality testing (if not using GUI's built-in recording tool)
  - prototyping of RPA(RDA) robots

-Please note that the documentation of the code is not the best.
-The code can be optimized and some parts can be changed for better readability, but before I get to that (and if), I will appreciate any comments or ideas.
+Please note that the documentation of the code is rather none than some.
+The code can be optimized and some parts can be changed for better readability.
+But before I get to all of that (and if), I will appreciate any comments or ideas.
 Questions are welcomed as well :).

 ### Quick usage from a command line:
 ```python